Worteks/bbb-ansible/README.md

    complete).
 After initial bootstrap, make sure to run the playbook another time...
- - Greenlight does not seem to trust our custom CA (OIDC), despite its being trusted on the system (?)
+ - Greenlight does not seem to trust our custom CA (OIDC), despite its being trusted on the system (?).
+Prefer using SAML if SSO also uses self-signed certificates.
  - OpenStreaming should store recordings in /var/www/videos, apparently using mp4 files. though I found flv files in some /tmp/systemd-private directory, for the nginx-osp service.
 Unclear what went wrong.
-Having run several short tests, I don't always find the resulting mp4 files, nor do I understand what's going wrong under the hood
+Having run several short tests, I don't always find the resulting mp4 files, nor do I understand what's going wrong under the hood.
+PeerTube is more reliable, though quite a different product.
  - creating a BBB room with the "Automatically join me into the room" option selected, we sometimes end up with a 500.
 The room was properly created though.
 Joining back would work.